-Growing up in Westport, Conn., to two PhD chemists, Roberts decided on a different direction: “I wanted something new, not old like chemistry,” he said.
+Growing up in Westport, Conn., with two PhD chemist parents, Roberts decided on a different direction: “I wanted something new, not old like chemistry,” he said.
 He studied at the Massachusetts Institute of Technology, where he received his degrees — bachelor’s (1959), Master’s (1960), and Ph.D.
 (1963) — all in electrical engineering.
 During school he worked at MIT’s Lincoln Laboratory, a defense research and technology development center.
 Roberts was particularly interested in computer networking: in 1965, he had linked Lincoln Lab’s TX-2 computer to System Development Corp’s Q-32 computer in Santa Monica, Calif.
 Which is perhaps why he was lured away in 1967 to join the Defense Dept’s Advanced Research Projects Agency’s Information Processing Techniques Office to be the project manager for a new initiative there.

 The new project had its genesis from a 1962 suggestion by computer scientist J.C.R.
 Licklider, who had described a concept he called an “intergalactic computer network.”
 He shortly after headed the Information Processing Techniques Office (1962-1963), and set up the organization to develop the idea, but it wasn’t funded by the time he left the agency.
 That became the job of his successor, Bob Taylor (Honorary Unsubscribe, 16 April 2017); he convinced the Agency’s director to fund it, which he did by taking a million dollars out of a ballistic missile program.
 That’s where Roberts comes in: as the project manager, he doodled possible “maps” of what the new network might look like.
 He called on his computer scientist peers for suggestions, but it was his responsibility to decide what to choose from competing ideas.
 He rejected centralized control, where a failure could take down the whole network, and favored a distributed control scheme pioneered by Paul Baran.
 He chose “packet switching” as the data transport protocol, and worked with UCLA’s Leonard Kleinrock to model its performance — after all, packet switching was based on Kleinrock’s idea for “message switching,” as described in his PhD thesis.
 Roberts got the new network going in 1969: as it was funded by the Advanced Research Projects Agency, it was called ARPAnet — which evolved into the Internet.